Freelance Support Tutors

 - At least one years’ experience as a support tutor, or as a volunteer working with vulnerable adults or young people

-- Knowledge / experience of contemporary performance practices (particularly for the Performance Company)
+- Some knowledge / experience of contemporary performance practices

 - The ability to create an inclusive and supportive environment